 - MP4 videos using the H.264 video codec and the AAC audio codec — MP4 is a high-quality format that all browsers and devices can play nowadays.
 It is today’s video format of choice.

 - HTTP Live Streaming Protocol (also known as HLS) — Input an index file that contains references of fragmented files saved as .m3u8

-- Dynamic Adaptive Streaming over HTTP (DASH), also known as MPEG-DASH, is an adaptive bitrate streaming technique that enables high-quality streaming of media content over the Internet delivered from conventional HTTP web servers.
+- Dynamic Adaptive Streaming over HTTP (DASH), also known as MPEG-DASH — This is an adaptive bitrate streaming technique that enables high-quality streaming of media content over the internet delivered from conventional HTTP web servers.
 Input a valid .mpd file.

 Important: MPEG-DASH streaming format is not supported on iOS devices.